CloudCannon/Jekyll-Tips/_guide/front_matter_liquid.md

 If you refresh the browser the site should look exactly the same as it did before.
 The difference is now we have a layout we can use on multiple pages.

-There's a problem though, we don't want the same **&lt;title&gt;** tag on every page, it needs to be on each page.
+There's a problem though, we don't want the same **&lt;title&gt;** tag on every page, it needs to be different on each page.
 We can fix this with Front Matter and Liquid.
 Liquid is the templating language used by Jekyll.
 We used it previously to set the **{% raw %}{{content}}{% endraw %}** section in the layout.

 There are two types of markup in Liquid: